What Is Autism?

 These are just a few of the common behavioral identifiers of people with Autism Spectrum Disorder.
 This is not a generalization, as every child is different and experiences unique challenges.

-Autism & Learning
+Autism and Learning

 Autism often creates other problems such as trouble sleeping, seizures, and gastrointestinal issues that make the child uncomfortable.
 If these problems are treated, the child is more likely to have a better attention span and display better behavior because he/ she is comfortable.
 Aside from medication, behavioral treatments are also effective, which is why Summit Academy has a behavior coach on staff to help students with Autism better understand their emotions and how to appropriately deal with them.
 Each school also has a DOJO, which is a room where students may go if they are feeling overwhelmed or frustrated during the day.
 Our staff members are well trained in teaching students with learning disorders and are all familiar with best practices in how to instruct children with Autism.
 Each student learns differently, which is why our teachers are patient and prepared to use several different methods of teaching in order to provide the best education to each student.